macgregor/cooking-journal/3-journal/1-projects/sourdough_starter_experiments.md

 ## Trial 1 - "Luna"
 My first attempt.
-I learned alot.
+I learned a lot.
 I started out by following a recipe I put together based mostly on [How to make a sourdough starter by Jacob Burton](https://stellaculinary.com/cooking-videos/stella-bread/sb-003-how-make-sourdough-starter) with some techniques thrown in from a few other sources.
 The amounts originally were enormous and I scaled them up or down a few times.
 It also got fairly cold around day 4.
 I think these variations played a part in the slow start.

 **Date**: 11/05/2017, 6 pm.